-Never thought I can make a beautiful craft out of cornstarch and glue.
-It was one boring day so I decided to search for a new project which I and the kids can work on.
-Pinterest is the perfect site to look for that.
-Upon searching I found this idea.
-Making clay using cornstarch and glue as the main ingredient.
-After reading the procedures I head on to our kitchen get the cornstarch of course we had glue in our house too and started working.
+I never thought I could make a beautiful craft out of cornstarch and glue.
+One boring day, I decided to search for a new project that I and the kids could work on.
+Pinterest is the perfect site for that.
+While searching, I found this idea: making clay using cornstarch and glue as the main ingredients.
+After reading the instructions, I headed to our kitchen, grabbed the cornstarch, and of course we had glue at home, and started working.

 As promised here's the tutorial on how make the no cook clay that dries hard.
 Compared to salt clay this clay turns out so white.
 Figures using salt clay turns hard too but becomes soggy and watery in hot and humid weather so it will not last very long.
 I have a tutorial on how to a make salt clay too.
 Click here.